trucemarketplace/.github/profile/README.md

 Why?

-We live in a society in which huge corporations have the power to influence economies and trends.
-Today the big companies that owns the online market don’t pay taxes, they underpay their employees, and they are disrupting local economies.
-To rent and setup a physical store is costly to some individuals and businesses who want to venture into the trade market and make profit, We think that the world deserves a better alternative, so we found Truce.

 What is Truce?🏠

 Truce is a decentralized ecommerce that promotes local stores, all the money you pay for a good goes directly to the seller.
 Truce is made to be, as far as possible, similar to the online shops you already use; so, when you are searching for something, you’ll not even notice that you are using a decentralized system.